carbon-language/carbon-lang/llvm/docs/LangRef.rst

 less than or equal comparison of VIV with BTC, producing a mask of true/false values representing active/inactive vector lanes, except if the VIV overflows in which case they return false in the lanes where the VIV overflows.
-The arguments are scalar types to accomodate scalable vector types, for which it is unknown what the type of the step vector needs to be that enumerate its lanes without overflow.
+The arguments are scalar types to accommodate scalable vector types, for which it is unknown what the type of the step vector needs to be that enumerate its lanes without overflow.